leena-kang/leagueoflegends/README.md

   - `kpdiffat15` is the difference in kill participation between the player and their opponent in 15 minutes

 We selected these 2 columns for 2 main reasons:
-  1. Kill participation and creep score has no direct association with each other in the game: 1 focuses on enemy kills, while the other focuses on minion kills.
+  1. Kill participation and creep score has **no direct association** with each other in the game: 1 focuses on enemy kills, while the other focuses on minion kills.
-  > Though there **could** have some association between the two (_e.g. if you have more kills, it probably means you are at the advantage, and thus it is easier for you to kill minions_), but unlike gold and XP, killing more minions does not directly translate to increasing kill participation.
+  > Though there **could** have some association between the two (_e.g. if you have more kills, it probably means you are at an advantage, and thus it is easier for you to kill minions_), but unlike gold and XP, killing more minions does not directly translate to increasing kill participation.

   2. Using the **difference** of metrics between player and opponent better captures how the player is doing **compared to their opponent**, which ultimately determines the chances on whether they win the game or not.

+#### Transforming Quantitative Features and Subsequent Filtering

-Since we are using the differences, then we know that for every row, **_there exists another row from the opposing side with the same metrics, but with the signs flipped_**.
+- Since we are using the differences, then we know that for every row, **_there exists another row from the opposing side with the same metrics, but with the opposite sign_**.
 Since they essentially capture the same information (and thus each pair are dependent on each other), we filtered our dataset where all **players are from the `blue` team** (this choice was arbitary).

-Note that even though `kpdiffat15` and `csdiffat15` have pretty different scales, Random Forest classifiers typically does not require feature scaling because is splits data based on feature values rather than magnitude. **So, we will not standardize those columns in our final model.**
+- Note that even though `kpdiffat15` and `csdiffat15` have pretty different scales, Random Forest Classifiers typically does not require feature scaling because is splits data based on feature values rather than magnitude. **So, we will not standardize these columns in our final model.**

-Additionally, we converted all quantitative features from floats to **integers** (using `FunctionTransformer()`).
+- We converted all quantitative features from floats to **integers** (using `FunctionTransformer()`).
 This is because in theory, no value should have decimal, but only should be whole numbers.